intheon/rest-backend/README.md

 -	userId  - DatabaseId which is used to uniquely identify user.
 -	name – name of the user.
 -	states – States define what widgets the user has added, and the userdata they’ve attached to each.
-An Object which has multiple states inside it.
+An Object which has multiple state ids inside it.

 ###### Widget ######